zeng-dong/dot-netting/Readings/About/Any.md

 # 2025 first half topics
-Scaling Agile Foundations
+* Scaling Agile Foundations
-Enterprise Architecture: Adapting to Lean and Agile Organizing Software Teams for Success
+* Enterprise Architecture: Adapting to Lean and Agile
+* Organizing Software Teams for Success
-Scaling Agile: Starting an Agile Program
+* Scaling Agile: Starting an Agile Program
-Agile Planning and Estimation
+* Agile Planning and Estimation
-Creating a Culture of Collaborative Ownership
+* Creating a Culture of Collaborative Ownership
-Listen and Learn from Failure
+* Listen and Learn from Failure
+* Goal Setting for Leaders and Team Members: Strengthening Vague Goals
-Scrum Product Owner: Product Backlog Management
+* Scrum Product Owner: Product Backlog Management

 Refactor and Optimize Code with GitHub Copilot
 Writing Tests with GitHub Copilot